denyphilip/ecomfrontend/README.md

 ## Checkout

 - User have to provide address and can apply coupon by entering it to the textbox and clicking apply coupon and price would be reduced.
-For successful checkout order is placed.
+For successful checkout, order is placed.
-Otherwise have to add address and apply valid coupon code if something went wrong.
+Otherwise, have to add address and apply valid coupon code if something went wrong.

 ## My Account